JJLongoria/aura-helper-connector/README.md

 - **ConnectionException**: If run other connection process when has one process running or Connection Return an error
 - **DataRequiredException**: If required data is not provided
 - **OSNotSupportedException**: When run this processes with not supported operative system
+- **WrongDatatypeException**: If the api version is not a Number or String.
+Can be undefined

 ### **Examples:**
 **Get all available Metadata types to API 45**